clarotech/UkCoreSdkDocs/docs/resources/res-medication.md

 # Medication Resource

-The SDK supports the following features relevant to the `https://fhir.hl7.org.uk/StructureDefinition/UKCore-Medication` profile as defined with the UK Core.
+The SDK supports the following features relevant to the **Medication** profile as defined with the UK Core.

 ## Extensions